Rigidity of Complete Gradient Steady Ricci Solitons with Harmonic Weyl Curvature: Introduction

 {\rm (i)} $(M^n, g)$ is isometric to a quotient of $\mathbb{R}^{r}\times N^{n-r}$ ($2\leq r\leq n-2$), where $N^{n-r}$ is an $(n-r)$-dimensional Einstein manifold with the Einstein constant $\rho\neq 0$.
 Also the potential function is given by $f = \frac{\rho}{2} |x|^2$ modulo a constant on the Euclidean factor.

 {\rm (ii)} $(M^n, g)$ has the vanishing covariant $3$-tensor $D$ of Cao-Chen \cite{CC1, CC2}. \end{theorem}

-Note that, as mentioned before, the shrinking case of Theorem \ref{complete} was already known \cite{FG, MS}.
+Note that, as mentioned before, the analog of Theorem 1.1 in the shrinking case was already known \cite{FG, MS}.
 In addition, Theorem \ref{complete} (ii) includes the case when $(M^n, g)$ is Einstein: if $f$ is a constant function then the vanishing of $D$-tensor follows from its definition, and the case of nonconstant $f$ follows from Theorem \ref{same} or from, e.g., the work of Cheeger-Colding \cite{CC} on warped products and Hessians.

 Meanwhile, Cao-Chen \cite{CC2} showed that any $n$-dimensional ($n\geq 4$) gradient Ricci soliton with vanishing $D$-tensor has harmonic Weyl curvature.
-Therefore, together with Theorem \ref{complete}, an $n$-dimensional ($n\geq 5$) gradient {\it steady} Ricci soliton has harmonic Weyl curvature if and only if the $D$-tensor vanishes.
-In particular, as a consequence of Theorem \ref{complete} and the very recent work of Cao-Yu \cite{CY}, we have the following positive answer to the \textbf{Main Question} for all $n\ge 5$.
+Therefore, together with Theorem \ref{complete}, an $n$-dimensional ($n\geq 5$) gradient {\it steady} Ricci soliton has harmonic Weyl curvature and multiply warped product metric if and only if the $D$-tensor vanishes.
+In particular, as a consequence of Theorem \ref{complete} and the very recent work of Cao-Yu \cite{CY}, we have the following partial answer to Main Question for all $n\ge 5$.

-\begin{theorem} Let $(M^n, g, f)$, $n\geq 5$, be a complete noncompact gradient steady Ricci soliton with harmonic Weyl curvature.
+\begin{theorem} Let $(M^n, g, f)$, $n\geq 5$, be a complete noncompact gradient steady Ricci soliton with harmonic Weyl curvature and multiply warped product metric of eigenspaces with the Ricci tensor.
 Then it is either Ricci flat or isometric to the Bryant soliton up to scaling. \end{theorem}